wp-plugins/youtube-embed-plus/readme.txt

 **Here are a few recently added features (even more features below):**

-* Google's extra security option for YouTube embeds.
-As described in their documentation, it enforces your site's origin with each YouTube embed to prevent third-party Javascript injection.
+* Site origin information with each embed code as an extra security measure.
+In YouTube's/Google's own words, checking this option "protects against malicious third-party JavaScript being injected into your page and hijacking control of your YouTube player."
+We especially recommend checking it as it adds higher security than the built-in YouTube embedding method that comes with the current version of WordPress (i.e. oembed).
 * Easy "Insert" button for both the Visual and Text mode of the editor
 * [Embed an entire channel as a playlist >>](https://www.youtube.com/watch?v=_9D4yMyd40g)
 * Volume level initialization ( [helpful for autoplay >>](http://www.embedplus.com/mute-volume-youtube-wordpress.aspx) )